Plumsail/forms-docs/Public/designer/themes.rst

 .. meta::
-   :description: How to configure colors and style of your form
+   :description: How to configure colors and style of your form in the editor - select theme or build your own with primary and background colors, various fonts and borders

 Configuring theme for online forms designed with Plumsail Forms
 ===============================================================================